21 stately Victorian Mansions have been restored

 Entities co-exist with the living.

 Officer’s Row Location: The city of Vancouver can be found on the north bank of the Columbia River, directly across from Portland, Oregon.
-Officer’s Row – is located on the very north part of the Fort Vancouver National Historic Site, which can be found in the heart of downtown Vancouver.
+Officer’s Row – is located on the very northern part of the Fort Vancouver National Historic Site, which can be found in the heart of downtown Vancouver.